BobbedBob/BobbedBob/README.md

 # hi im bobby
 ## average programmer, student, and maths enjoyer

-i use: python with django, psql, gcp & do, bootstrap, and git.
+i use: python with django, bootstrap, postgresql, digitalocean & google cloud platform, and git.

+i also know some lua and c/c++.

 (full-stack development !!!)